-Figure 2.
+Figure 3.
 Occupancy (top) and relative abundance (bottom) of wild dogs/dingo (blue triangle), foxes (orange circle) and cats (yellow square).
-All data collected to date is included to demonstrate declines due to management actions taken and the natural fluctuations observed either side of management.
+Significant thresholds shown in dashed line.

 Analysis of predator scat

 Predator scats continue to be found across the Koala Crossing site and within the EPBC 2016/7723 offset area (Map 5).
 Although both foxes and dogs remain on the site, predatory scats collected within this sampling period suggest that neither predator is consuming koala, and the diets of most individuals is composed of macropods and vegetation (Table 4).